 - Then go to the INSERT tab and click on SmartArt.

 - Select Process on the left and pick the design of the timeline you like in the central pane.
 Then click OK.

-- Fill in additional text for your Timeline.
+- The timeline will include three elements by default.
 If you need to add more sections to your timeline, click Add Shape on the top panel.

-- To copy your SmartArt, just drag it by its border while holding the Ctrl key on your keyboard.
+- To copy your SmartArt, just manually drag it by its border while holding the Ctrl key on your keyboard.
 Drag and drop the copy of the original Smart Art outside the slide.